Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Leviticus 13:45 (Jubilee Bible 2000)

-The Hebrew word translated "covering" in the above portion of Scripture comes with the idea of wrapping up in some type of cloth or garment.
+The Hebrew word translated "covering" in the above portion of Scripture comes with the idea of wrapping something in a type of cloth or garment.
 Although our current instructions are to cover from the nose on down, the Biblical direction appears to be more concerned with the mouth, as in the upper lip on down.

 We don't exactly know what Biblical leprosy was, but we know it was a contagious disease that included skin manifestations.
-The connection is obvious.
-Whatever was coming out of the diseased persons' mouths needed to be covered.
+The connection with wearing a covering over one's mouth because of the ailment is obvious.
+Whatever was coming out of the diseased persons' mouths had the ability to infect someone else who breathed it.
 The above Biblical command is quite a fascinating instruction in pre-microscope history.

 Things That Come Out of Our Mouths